cybertec-postgresql/pgwatch2/README.md

 Also if you don't use the replicas actively for queries then it might make sense to decrease the volume of gathered metrics and to disable the monitoring of standby-s with the "Master mode only?" checkbox.

+## Log parsing feature

+As of v1.7.0 the metrics collector daemon, when installed on the DB server (pereferably with YAML config), has capabilities to parse the database server logs.
+Out-of-the-box it will though only work when logs are written in CVSLOG format.
+For other formats user needs to specify a regex that parses out as a named group following fields: database_name, error_severity.
+See [here](https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/logparse.go#L27) for an example regex.

+NB!
+Note that only the event counts are stored, by severity, for the monitored DB and for the whole instance - no error texts or username infos!
+The metric name to enable log parsing is "server_log_event_counts".

 # Adding metrics